AndyObtiva/glimmer-dsl-libui/README.md

 That is data-binding `entry_text` attribute on `self` to `entry` `text` property and printing text after write to the model.

-[Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) supports unidirectional (one-way) data-binding of any control/shape/attributed-string property via the `<=` operator (indicating data is moving from the right side, which is the model, to the left side, which is the GUI view object).
+[Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) supports unidirectional (one-way) data-binding of any control/shape/attributed-string property via the `<=` operator (indicating data is moving from the right side, which is the Model, to the left side, which is the GUI View object).

 Example of unidirectional data-binding: